-Gould was a wealthy American financier and railroad executive who visited the tomb of Tutankhamen in 1923 and fell sick almost immediately afterward.
-He never really recovered and died of a pneumonia a few months later.
+George Jay Gould was a wealthy American financier and railroad executive who visited the tomb of Tutankhamen in 1923 and fell sick almost immediately afterward.
+He never really recovered and died of pneumonia a few months later.

 4. Aubrey Herbert

-It's said that Lord Carnarvon's half-brother suffered from King Tut's curse merely by being related to him.
+It's said that Lord Carnarvon's half-brother suffered from King Tut's curse simply by being related to the amateur Egyptologist.
 Aubrey Herbert was born with a degenerative eye condition and became totally blind late in life.
-A doctor suggested his rotten, infected teeth were somehow interfering with his vision, and Herbert had every single tooth pulled from his head in an effort to regain his sight.
+A doctor suggested his rotten, infected teeth were somehow interfering with his vision, so Herbert had every single tooth pulled from his head in an effort to regain his sight.
 It didn't work.
-He did, however, die of sepsis as a result of the surgery, just five months after the death of his supposedly cursed brother.
+He did, however, die of sepsis as a result of the dental surgery, just five months after the death of his supposedly cursed brother.

 5. Hugh Evelyn-White

-Evelyn-White, a British archaeologist, visited King Tut's tomb and may have helped excavate the site.
-After seeing death sweep over about two dozen of his fellow excavators by 1924, Evelyn-White died by suicide—but not before writing, allegedly in his own blood, "I have succumbed to a curse which forces me to disappear."
+Hugh Evelyn-White, a British archaeologist, visited King Tut's tomb and may have helped excavate the site.
+By 1924, after seeing death sweep over about two dozen of his fellow excavators, Evelyn-White died by suicide—but not before writing, allegedly in his own blood, "I have succumbed to a curse which forces me to disappear."